aurelia/aurelia/docs/user-docs/getting-started/components/watching-data.md

 {% hint style="info" %}
 **Other lifecycles**
-Lifecycles that are invoked after `afterBind` and before `afterUnbind` are not sensitive to the working of the `@watch` decorator, and thus, no need special mentions.
+Lifecycles that are invoked after `afterBind` and before `afterUnbind` are not sensitive to the working of the `@watch` decorator, and thus don't need special mentions.
 Those lifecycles are `afterAttach`, `afterAttachChildren`, and `beforeDetach`.
 {% endhint %}

 > During `beforeUnbind` lifeycle, bindings created by `@watch` decorator have not been de-activated yet, and mutations will still be reacted to: